novasamatech/parity-signer/docs/src/development/UOS.md

 `NetworkSpecsToSend` are retrieved, or the Vault produces an error indicating that the `add_specs` payload is damaged.

-2. Vault checks that there is no change in invariant specs occuring.
+2. Vault checks that there is no change in invariant specs occurring.

     If there are entries in the `SPECSTREE` of the Vault database with same genesis hash as in newly received specs (the encryption not necessarily